JessicaFB/Product-Demand-Forecasting/README.md

 # Forecasting-Product-Demand
-Forecasting product demand from a company's warehouses worldwide.
+Forecasting product demand from a company's worldwide warehouses.